17

 Shop

-Central Park is anchored by two open-air malls: The Shops at Northfield and Eastbridge Town Center.
-(Both also encompass some reliable boutique fitness studios.)
-The latter is more restaurant-centric, but you will find Datura Home and its fantastic selection of houseplants, succulents, and gifts.
+Central Park is anchored by two open-air shopping centers: the Shops at Northfield and Eastbridge Town Center.
+You’ll find some reliable boutique fitness studios like the Gym Strength & Fitness and Lagree Luxe within them, too.
+Eastbridge is more restaurant-centric, but among the eateries you will find Datura Home and its fantastic selection of houseplants, succulents, and gifts.

 Play Date

 Kids live the good life in Central Park.
-They can expend plenty of energy at the ’hood’s seven outdoor pools, TOCA Soccer and Fitness Center, or Bounce Gymnastics at the Stanley.
-And expand their brains at Wings Over the Rockies Air & Space Museum, Bluff Lake Nature Center, and Tattered Cover’s just-for-kids bookstore (also inside the Stanley).
-Plus, the neighborhood hosts an Outdoor Movie Series between June and August that’s ideal for family outings.
+They can expend plenty of energy at the area’s seven outdoor pools, TOCA Soccer and Fitness Center, or Bounce Gymnastics at the Stanley Marketplace.
+Expand their brains at nearby Wings Over the Rockies Air and Space Museum, Bluff Lake Nature Center, and Tattered Cover’s just-for-kids bookstore (inside the Stanley).
+Plus, the neighborhood hosts an outdoor movie series in the summer months that’s ideal for family outings.

 Spots to Eat